prachivishnoi27/React-VideoPlayer/README.md

 Link: https://prachivishnoi27.github.io/React-VideoPlayer/

 # How to Run
-1.Clone this repository, install nodejs, npm and other dependencies.
+1.Clone this repository, install nodejs, npm and other dependencies.\n
 2. Run this using "npm start".